 St Peter’s Anglican Primary has outstanding facilities.
 The modern buildings provide large double brick classrooms, which are air-conditioned and carpeted.
 All rooms have a quiet reading/computer room for students, a teacher’s office and a wet area for art.
 Internal doors or moveable walls link most classrooms.

 All classrooms including the Science and Music rooms have Interactive Whiteboards.
 The school is also well equipped with computer resources.
 Each classroom also has a minimum of four computers linked to a school network and through this, students can access the intranet, selected areas of the internet, and the print resources of the Information Resource Centre (IRC).
 The iHub (28 computers) is located near the IRC.
-Students make good use of the tennis and basketball/netball courts and for less structured activities, there are handball courts, play equipment and covered play areas.
-Students also have access to a range of good quality sporting facilities nearby for inter-school sporting competitions.

 St Peter’s Church (1823)